Last updated on August 26th, 2025 at 04:22 am

 Ten states with the lowest tax on a gallon of gasoline

 If you are planning to buy a house at your new location before you leave the existing area, be sure to do so when you can provide w2 forms showing income.
 Your gross income must be high enough to qualify.
-After you move you can sell your house in the old state.
-It’s a good thing that some of these high-tax states have not started t charge sales taxes on the sale of homes.
+After you move, you can sell your house in your old state.
+It’s a good thing that some of these high-tax states have not started to charge sales taxes on the sale of homes.

 I moved from the highest tax state